 Inactive Investment: Opportunities for Methane Reduction at Inactive Well Sites

-Across the North America, millions of abandoned, inactive, or shut-in oil and gas well have been left behind from former operations.
+Across North America, millions of abandoned, inactive, or shut-in oil and gas wells have been left behind from former operations.
 These uncapped, idle oil wells are estimated to be leaking millions of kilograms of heat-trapping methane emissions into the atmosphere and environment each year.

 Methane is a powerful greenhouse gas (GHG) that is linked to climate change.
 With an emissions intensity 25 times stronger than carbon dioxide, seemingly negligible leaks of methane can have a significant effect on total global emissions and atmospheric conditions.